 Is lying on your stomach the only way you can fall asleep?
 Then we suggest choosing a firm mattress to limit sinkage, keeping your belly on top of the bed.
 Slipping a pillow under your abdomen can further decrease your chances of waking up with a sore back.

-Combination sleepers can switch between two or even all three positions in the night.
+Combination sleepers can switch between two or even all three positions during the night.
 If you fall asleep in one position and wake up in another, you’re likely a combination sleeper.